vikiival/sub0-reset/multicall/README.md

 What I need to do?

-As an EVM developer I have basically a few options
+As an EVM developer I have a few options .. but as we'll see, none of them are that great!

 **1. Write a script**